 Impact and thematic investing are coming more popular among responsible investing.
 Investors want more often choose funds that promotes also their values.
 Besides profits, an investor might want a positive, measurable impact of their investments.
 Few of the key areas are sustainable development and environmental solutions.

-Säästöpankki Ympäristö is an impact fund that promotes sustainable development.
+Säästöpankki Ympäristö is an impact fund that enhances the sustainable use of environment.
 The fund invests in companies and other that focus on climate change mitigation and environmental solutions.
 The fund reports quarterly on the positive environmental impacts of its investments.